 ii.
-Except as provided in Section XII and Section XIII (C) of the Rules, the COD's decision is final.
+Except as provided in Section XII and Section XIII (C) of the Rules, or where the COD makes non-binding recommendations concerning a residence hall to MIT Senior Leadership as described in Section VII, the COD's decision is final.
 The Chair will usually meet with the respondent as soon as reasonably possible after the hearing.
 A written notice of the decision is usually provided to a respondent no later than ten business days after the hearing.
 This letter will be copied to MIT officials as appropriate.